BaT Tunnel

-The BaT (Bus and Train) project was a proposed north–south tunnel that would provide bus and rail modes of transportation by combining a new underground rail line and busway in a single, double-decked, 15m-wide tunnel beneath the Brisbane River and Brisbane central business district.
+The BaT (Bus and Train) project was a proposed north–south tunnel that would provide bus and rail modes of transport by combining a new underground rail line and busway in a single, double-decked, 15m-wide tunnel beneath the Brisbane River and Brisbane central business district.
 The tunnel was to have three underground stations at Woolloongabba, George Street and Roma Street with Dutton Park upgraded.

 The BaT project was planned to be a critical new link in South East Queensland’s public transport network by creating new major transport hubs across the city and inner city suburbs, and facilitating existing locations such as The Gabba, and the new Queen's Wharf development on George Street.

-Following a change in State Government, the project was cancelled in March 2015 and replaced by a new Cross River Rail proposal.
+The project replaced the original 2010 Cross River Rail proposal before its cancelation in March 2015 and replacement with the current Cross River Rail project.

 2013 plan

 In November 2013, the Queensland Government announced a revised plan for the BaT (Bus and Train) project as an alternative to the previous Cross River Rail proposal.
 The revised plan involved a 14.8m external diameter (13.5m internal diameter) 5.4 km tunnel to accommodate both a dual track rail line on the lower level and a two lane busway above.
 The cost was expected to be $5billion with construction proposed to start in 2015 and completion in 2021.
 Citytrain having increased at an annual average of 3.4% between 2006 and 2012, compared to an average annual population increase of 2.4% over the same period, confirming forecasts that the Merivale Bridge will would reach capacity some time between 2016 and 2021.

 The proposal commenced in the vicinity of Dutton Park station, with two new underground stations at Woolloongabba (adjacent to The Gabba) and George Street (in the CBD) adjacent to a proposed casino redevelopment site.
 The balance of the proposal involved the previously proposed underground station at Roma Street and the line connecting to the Exhibition line near Bowen Hills.
 The Underground stations were to also be busway stations.
 The southern end of the busway was proposed to connect directly to the existing Eastern Busway, with the northern end then proposed to connect to the Northern Busway via a bridge over the railway and adjacent Inner City Bypass motorway.